 Obama: Shutdown is result of ideological crusade

-Obama is speaking in the Rose Garden on the first day of the government shutdown.
-He says the longer the shutdown continues, the worse the impact will be.
+Obama spoke in the Rose Garden on the first day of the government shutdown.

 The president says Republicans should not be able to hold the entire economy "hostage."
 He is urging them to reopen the government quickly and allow furloughed federal employees to go back to work.